Akita Breed Guide

 More important than anything, these dogs thrive on human companionship.
 They need a lot of interaction and attention from their owners and fellow family members.

-Unlike many larger dog breeds, the Akita has a relatively long lifespan of 10-12 years.
+Unlike many larger dog breeds, the Akita life expectancy is relatively long, around 10-12 years.

 Are Akitas a Popular Breed?